cloudqubes/cloudqubes.github.io/_posts/2023-08-06-how-to-set-up-a-private-container-registry-with-harbor.md

 # What we are going to build

-We are going to install harbor on a host machine running Ubuntu 18.04.
+We are going to install Harbor on an Ubuntu 18.04 host.
 Then, we will build the [number-crunch] application on the development workstation, push the images to Harbor, and create a Kubernetes Deployment.

 ![Harbor registry and K8s cluster](/assets/images/harbor/harbor-setup.png){: width="100%" }
 *Harbor registry and K8s cluster*

 Harbor is a containerized application and can be installed either on Docker or Kubernetes.
-Let' use Docker for this setup.
+Let's use Docker for this setup.

-To keep things simple we will not implement high availbility here.
+To keep things simple we will not implement high availability here.
 But, you must definitely consider high availability in a production setup.

-The steps we have to go through.
+Here are the steps we have to go through.

 1. Prerequisites
-2. Configure SSL certificates
+2. Create SSL certificates
 3. Install Harbor
+4. Create a project in Harbor
-4. Push container images to Harbor
+5. Push images to Harbor
-5. Deploy Workload to K8s
+6. Create Kubernetes Deployment

 Let's get started.

 # #1 Prerequisites

-## Networking
+## Set up networking

-Make sure all nodes in your Kubernetes cluster can reach the Harbor host via HTTPS by confugiuring routing and firewall rules.
+Make sure all nodes in your Kubernetes cluster can reach the Harbor host via HTTPS by configuring routing and firewall rules.

 ## Install Docker